The Diesel Page 6.5L Turbo Diesel

 Now Available! - $24.95 + USPS Priority mail.

-The 6.5L Turbo Diesel volume II represents a collection of all of the important 6.5L diesel related articles, tech columns and product reviews that were published by The Diesel Page between 2001 and 2007.
+The 6.5L Turbo Diesel Volume II represents a collection of all of the important 6.5L diesel related articles, tech columns and product reviews that were published by The Diesel Page between 2001 and 2007.
 What you'll find here are time-tested and proven methods, techniques and strategies that will increase 6.5L TD performance, fuel economy and reliability.
-This 160 page book includes 39 articles and 291 photos, which covers the 1992-2000 6.5L diesel equipped GM vehicles.
+This 160 page 8-½" x 11" book includes 39 articles and 291 B/W photos/graphics, which cover the 1992-2000 6.5L diesel equipped GM vehicles.